apcamargo/magpurify2/website/docs/installation.md

 </code-group>

-If you install MAGpurify2 via `pip`, make sure that you have also installed the third-party dependencies: [Prodigal](https://github.com/hyattpd/Prodigal) and [MMseqs2](https://github.com/soedinglab/MMseqs2).
+If you choose install MAGpurify2 via `pip`, make sure that you have also installed the third-party dependencies: [Prodigal](https://github.com/hyattpd/Prodigal) and [MMseqs2](https://github.com/soedinglab/MMseqs2).
 The `conda` install method will automatically download and install these software.

 ## Download test data and database